Long-term drug rehab

 Long-term inpatient rehab treatment programs follow specific guidelines.
 They begin with a supervised detox phase, in which a combination of medication and therapy might be used to help patients overcome the difficult symptoms of withdrawal.
 As the move onto the next stage, patients benefit from group and individual therapy sessions, focusing on addressing not only their addiction, but also its root causes.
 A big part of the recovery process regards recovery support and relapse prevention, with therapists teaching their patients how to transfer the newly-learned skills into the real life.

 Overcoming withdrawal remains one of the hardest goals to achieve.
 Upon stopping the substance use, patients will experience acute withdrawal symptoms.
 These can cause a high degree of discomfort but also threaten one's health, requiring careful management.
 During detox, patients might also benefit from therapy, but to a lesser extent.
+In long-term inpatient treatment, detoxification is approached with care and caution, taking place gradually over an extended period.
+This allows medical professionals to closely monitor the process, manage withdrawal symptoms, and ensure the safety and well-being of the individual.
+The gradual detoxification process minimizes the physical discomfort associated with withdrawal, promoting a smoother transition into the therapeutic phases of treatment.
 Once they have successfully overcome withdrawal, they can focus on the next phase of the recovery process, working hard on accepting life without stimulants.

 Treatment methods during long-term drug rehab programs